Szolnok (ispán): Historical interpretations

 Szolnok possessed inherited estates around the newly established castle district.
 His jurisdiction also extended to Northern Transylvania.
 Györffy assumed that Szolnok, beside his office of ispán, perhaps served as Voivode of Transylvania too, since the two positions were demonstrably combined from mid-13th century.
 Nevertheless, Szolnok could have had more power than the ordinary county administration official, because the Annales Altahenses refers to him as "princeps", instead of "comes".
 Under ispán Szolnok, the new emerging centre of royal power became one of the important stations for the transport of salt from the royal mines of Transylvania to the center, as it lay along the salt transport road.
 Some neighboring lands along the salt road located in Szabolcs, Bihar, Szatmár and Doboka counties were attached to Szolnok County.
 Kristó emphasized the military importance of the area.
 According to him, Peter entrusted the region to Szolnok to counter the pagan Vata's growing territory around Békés.
+Róbert Kertész shared this viewpoint, arguing that the establishment of Szolnok's fortress, which embodied royal power, in itself posed a serious threat to Vata, the lord of the area immediately adjacent to Szolnok County.
+It completely narrowed his room for maneuver to the north and northwest.

 Based on the narration of the 14th-century Illuminated Chronicle, Szolnok was a devout Christian, who himself baptized people, including his future murderer Murtmur.
 Gábor Bagi considered Szolnok could carry out proselytizing activities at the behest of his monarch (Stephen I) in the Central Danube area, certainly before his commission in Szolnok.
 It is uncertain whose side he was on during the internal war between Peter and Samuel Aba.
 Initially, Kristó argued that Szolnok was an ardent partisan of Peter, belonging to the circle of Gerard of Csanád.
 László Szegfű, however, emphasized that Gerard fled the Republic of Venice because of his opposition to the Orseolos, therefore, it is not certain that the bishop would have been a supporter of King Peter.
 Based on Gerard's Deliberatio, historian József Gerics argued that the bishop, like most prelates and nobles, swore loyalty to Samuel Aba.
-When the Vata pagan uprising broke out in 1046, Szolnok, as a member of the Hungarian elite, resided in Székesfehérvár.
-Consequently, archaeologist Róbert Kertész considered that Szolnok defected from the allegiance of Peter by that time, and was among those lords, who invited the exiled princes Levente and Andrew to the Hungarian throne.
+Kristó, based on the narration of the Annales Altahenses, considered that Szolnok remained faithful to Peter until his murder.
+When the Vata pagan uprising broke out in 1046, Szolnok, as a member of the Hungarian elite, resided in Székesfehérvár, which closed its gates to Peter's troops.
+Consequently, archaeologist Róbert Kertész considered that Szolnok defected from the allegiance of Peter by that time, and was among those lords, who invited the exiled princes Levente and Andrew to the Hungarian throne during their meeting in Csanád (present-day Cenad, Romania).